auperatech/VMSS2.0/docs/node_guide.md

 ## box_detector

-**Description:** Uses a ML model to find objects in an image, producing bounding boxes for each.
+**Description:** Uses a ML model to find objects in an image, producing bounding boxes for each along with their predicted class.

 **Node Options** [BoxDetectorOptions](avap_doc.md#boxdetectoroptions)